waves-framework/waves.ui.charts/README.md

 **Waves** is a cross-platform framework designed for flexible developing of desktop, mobile applications and web-services.

+> **Note**
+> This repository is open for contributing.
+If you want to learn how to develop data visualization software, then welcome! :)
+> Just email me: khek@ambertape.ru

 ### 📒 About Waves.UI.Charts

 ![logo](files/images/screenshots/1.png)